lis-press/greeb-bot/README.md

   (via [#1](https://github.com/lis-press/greeb-bot/issues/1)).
 * Typesafe config to config from command line and Hocon language.
 * Slf4J with Logback for logging.
-* Clojure used to speed up experiments with current infrastructure.
+* Kotlin used to speed up experiments with current infrastructure.

 ## Configuration